Mtk-git01/wb_dev_data_pipeline/README.md

 - CBAR policy corridor / refinancing-rate information
 - integrated Gold marts for macro-financial and development-oriented interpretation

-It is designed not only as a data-engineering example, but also as an analytical foundation for:
+It is designed as both a data-engineering example and an analytical foundation for:
 - CPF-style country interpretation
 - digital-finance progress monitoring
 - credit-access and MSME finance analysis